tonytomov/jqGrid/README.md

 ### Compatibility with jqGrid 4.7.0

 * the default values of some option of jqGrid are changed (see detailed description below).
+The most important are the changes of default values of `datatype`, `height`, `gridview` and `autoencode` options. **If you need to use other values of the options as new defaults then you should include the option explicitly as parameters.**
-* some changes in "local files" from `i18n` folder are made.
+* some changes in "localization files" from `i18n` folder are made.
 One should used the files included in the fork and not combine old "local files" of jqGrid 4.7.0 with new `jquery.jqGrid.min.js` or `jquery.jqGrid.src.js`.

 ### The following **new features** are implemented currently